Is Tungsten Carbide Magnetic? Find Out Now

 If your requirement is to be non-magnetic, you can directly refer to these solutions:

-- Choose low-cobalt or ultrafine-grained tungsten carbide: The lower the cobalt content (for example, < 3%, or even < 1%), the weaker the magnetism.
-Ultrafine grain technology can maintain material strength at low cobalt levels and is suitable for scenarios where both hardness and toughness are required.
+- Select low-cobalt or ultrafine-grained tungsten carbide: The less the cobalt is present (for instance, < 3%, or even < 1%), the fainter the magnetism will be.
+Ultrafine grain technology is able to keep material strength at low cobalt levels and is appropriate for situations where both hardness and toughness are required.

-- In special scenarios, consider binder-free tungsten carbide: A very small number of extreme demands (such as high-precision scientific research) may require pure tungsten carbide, but it is brittle, difficult to process, and extremely costly.
-It should not be chosen unless necessary.
+- Think about the application of binder-free tungsten carbide in rare cases: Only a very small number of extreme demands like high-precision scientific research may require pure tungsten carbide; however, it is brittle, difficult to process, and extremely expensive.
+It should not be an option unless absolutely necessary.

-- Surface coating assistance: If the substrate has a slight magnetic property but the surface needs to be absolutely non-magnetic, PVD/CVD coatings (such as TiN, DLC, etc.) can be applied.
-The coating itself is non-magnetic and can isolate the magnetic properties of the substrate while enhancing wear resistance.
+- Surface coating assistance: If the substrate has a little magnetic property bur the surface has to be totally non-magnetic, PVD/CVD coatings (like TiN, DLC, etc.) can be applied.
+The coating is non-magnetic and can separate the magnetic properties of the substrate while increasing the wear resistance.

 Key Points To Note During Procurement And Application